 - DUI

-- Driving while license is suspended
+- Driving while your license is suspended

-The second type of violation is non-moving, which pertains to any broken motor vehicle laws while your car is stationary.
-These violations do not put points on your license, but you can still receive punishment for them in other capacities.
-Some examples of non-moving violations include:
+The second type of violation is non-moving, which pertains to broken motor vehicle violations while your car is stationary.
+While non-moving violations don’t put points on your license, they still appear in your driving history and DMV records, which can affect your driving status or vehicle registration database.

 - Parking tickets